tmotyl/irre_tutorial/README.txt

 =====================================================================================================
-TYPO3 4.1: Inline Relational Record Editing Tutorial (c) 2007 Oliver Hader <oh@inpublica.de> - All rights reserved
+TYPO3: Inline Relational Record Editing Tutorial
+(c) 2007-2010 Oliver Hader <oliver@typo3.org> - All rights reserved
 =====================================================================================================
 This script is part of the TYPO3 project.
 The TYPO3 project is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free So